SeanNelsonIO/manim-automata/README.md

         ...
 ```

-Now that everything is setup, if you'll be able to override the methods in ManimAnimations in your own class.
+Now that everything is setup, you'll be able to override the methods in ManimAnimations in your own class.
-Go to the github repository of this projcet
+Go to the github repository of this project, then to custom_animations_help to find a file that has all the animation methods that can be overriden.